GeoNode/geonode/docs/basic/settings/index.rst

     | Env: ``S3_BUCKET_NAME``

     The name of the S3 bucket GeoNode will pull static and/or media files from.
 Set through the environment variable S3_BUCKET_NAME.
-    This is a `django storage setting <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html>`__
+    This is a `Django storage setting <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html>`__

 AWS_QUERYSTRING_AUTH
 --------------------

     | Default: ``False``

-    This is a `django storage setting <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html>`__ Setting AWS_QUERYSTRING_AUTH to False to remove query parameter authentication from generated URLs.
+    This is a `Django storage setting <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html>`__ Setting AWS_QUERYSTRING_AUTH to False to remove query parameter authentication from generated URLs.
 This can be useful if your S3 buckets are public.

 AWS_S3_BUCKET_DOMAIN